No Match Found

 The role of the CBAM is to address the risk of carbon leakage and to reinforce the EU ETS.
 It is designed to ultimately replace the existing free allowances mechanism applied in the EU ETS.
 The current EU ETS contains substantive free allowances which are meant to safeguard competitiveness of EU industry and to avoid carbon leakage.That system has been effective in addressing the risk of leakage but it also dampens the incentive to invest in greener production.
-In the Commission's new proposal for a revised ETS, however, the number of free allowances for all sectors will decline over time so that the ETS can have more impact in fulfilling the EU's climate goals.
+In the proposal for a revised ETS, however, the number of free allowances for all sectors will decline over time so that the ETS should have more impact in fulfilling the EU's climate goals.
 Without accompanying measures this would mean that the risk of carbon leakage would increase.
-To address this risk of carbon leakage in a different way, the CBAM is introduced, which aims to ensure equivalent carbon pricing between imports and domestic products.
+To address this increasing risk of carbon leakage in a different way, the CBAM is introduced, which aims to ensure equivalent carbon pricing between imports and domestic products.

 Article 192(1) of the Treaty on the Functioning of the European Union (‘TFEU’) serves as the legal basis of the CBAM proposal.
 In accordance with Articles 191 and 192(1) TFEU, the EU shall contribute to the pursuit, inter alia, of the following objectives: preserving, protecting and improving the quality of the environment, promoting measures at international level to deal with regional or worldwide environmental problems, and in particular combating climate change.